protocol/nft-website/docs/tutorial/avax-nft.md

 ---
-title: Mint NFTs on Avalanche 🚧
+title: Mint ERC721 NFTs on Avalanche
-description: Learn how to start minting NFTs on Avalanche.
+description: Learn how to mint ERC721 tokens on Avalanche.
 issueUrl: https://github.com/protocol/nft-website/issues/224
 ---

-# Mint NFTs on Avalanche
+# Mint ERC721 NFTs on Avalanche

-This tutorial will guide you through getting started with an EVM-compatible NFT minting work flow on [Avalanche](https://www.avax.network/) using Node.js REPL.
+This tutorial will guide you through getting started with an EVM-compatible ERC721 tokens minting work flow on [Avalanche](https://www.avax.network/) using Node.js REPL.

 Here is an overview of what we're going to learn: